COVID-19 Rate Relief

 Please contact the Council office for details of the land use applicable to your property.

-Just like council rates, in the AMLR region NRM levy contributions are calculated on the value of your land, and are then charged annually through your Council rates.
-Council collects the levy in its area on behalf of your regional NRM Board as is required under the Natural Resources Management Act 2004, but acts only as a revenue collector and does not retain any levy income.
+Just like Council rates, in the Hills and Fleurieu Region, regional Landscape Levy contributions are calculated on the value of your land and are then charged annually through your Council rates.
+Council collects the levy in its area on behalf of your regional Landscape Levy Board as is required under the Landscape South Australia Act 2019, but only acts as a revenue collector and does not retain any levy income.

-Download the brochure below for further information about how your regional NRM Levy is working for you and your local environment, or go to http://www.naturalresources.sa.gov.au/adelaidemtloftyranges/about-us/nrm-levy or phone the Adelaide and Mount Lofty Ranges NRM Board on 8273 9100.
+For further information about how your regional Landscape Levy is working for you and your local environment, visit www.landscape.sa.gov.au or phone 8273 9100.

 Community Wastewater Management Schemes